named-data/ndn-cxx/docs/manpages/ndn-log.rst

 setting the environment variable.
 Wildcards can be used to enable logging for all modules (just ``*``) or all modules under a selected prefix (e.g., ``ndn.*``).

+If an additional environment variable ``NDN_LOG_NOFLUSH`` is set, the automatic flushing after each log record will be disabled.
+This can improve logging performance but may cause the log records to appear delayed or, in case of application crash, the last few log records may be lost.

 ndn-cxx logging facility provides a mechanism to manage the type of log messages that are written by classifying log messages by severity levels.
 Listed below are the available log levels.